 But if you’re like most people, you probably consider content creation to be a marketing activity, not a sales one—a tactic for generating leads, not closing them.
 We’re about to change your mind on that front.

-The truth is, content creation isn’t just for marketing professionals.
-Salespeople can and should be creating content, too.
+The truth is, that content creation isn’t just for marketing professionals.
+Salespeople can and should be creating sales enablement content strategies too.
 So without further ado, let’s dive in and talk all things sales enablement content.

 Sales enablement content is any piece of content that a seller can use throughout the sales process to help entice prospective customers to make purchases.

-For example, case studies are considered a kind of sales enablement content because a sales rep can use them to prove to potential buyers that the products he or she is selling do, in fact, provide value to others.
+For example, case studies are considered a kind of sales enablement content because a sales rep can use them to prove to potential buyers that the products he or she is selling do provide value to others.

 There are plenty of other types of sales enablement content, many of which we’ll discuss later in this article.
 But first, it’s important to know why sales enablement content is worth having.